DENIM NOSTALGIA

 late 1970s & early 1980s

-By late 1970s & early 1980s high fashion began to take interest in denim.
-Fiorucci’s Buffalo 70 jeans were skin-tight, dark, expensive and hard to buy – the opposite of all the things denim signified for the younger crowd.
-Calvin Klein was the first designer to let blue jeans walk the runway in 1976.
+By the late 1970s and early 1980s, high fashion began to take serious notice of denim.
+Fiorucci’s Buffalo 70 jeans were skin-tight, dark, expensive, and hard to buy – the opposite of all the things denim signified for the younger crowd.
+Calvin Klein broke ground by being the first designer to feature blue jeans on the runway in 1976.

 A Calvin Klein show in 1976 Rex Features